aplteam/Cider/docs/Cider-User-Guide.md

 Note that you may use the `ignoreUserExec` flag to tell `OpenProject` to ignore the global setting.
 This is certainly useful when Cider's test suite is executed.

 #### 11. Check for `ToDo`

 Finally Cider checks whether there is a variables `ToDo` in the root of your project that is not empty.
 If that's the case then the contents of that variable is printed to the session.

 You may use this to keep track of steps that need to be executed before the project can be commited or published etc.

+#### 12. Git

+If the project is managed by Git then Cider will report the current branch and its status.

 ## Misc